mattpannella/pupdate/README.md

  -u, --update    Skip the main menu and just run the update process automatically -c, --core    Only update this core, when used with -u.
 Use the core identifier (ex: boogermann.bankpanic) -a, --assets  Run the asset downloader.
-Include a core identifier to only check assets for that core -i, --instancegenerator    Skip the main menu and just run the instance json builder for supported cores (will overwrite all)
+Include a core identifier to only check assets for that core -j, --instancegenerator    Skip the main menu and just run the instance json builder for supported cores (will overwrite all)
+ -i, --imagepack  The name of the repo containing the image pack you want to install -o, --owner   The github username that the image pack repo is owned by -v, --variant   Optional variant for the image pack
 ```
 example:
 `
 /path/to/pocket_updater -p /path/to/sdcard/
 /path/to/pocket_updater -u -c boogermann.bankpanic
 /path/to/pocket_updater -a jotego.jtcontra
+/path/to/pocket_updater -i pocket-platform-images -o dyreschlock  -v home
 `
 #### Download Image Packs
 This will present you with a list of available image packs and automatically download and extract it to the Platforms/_images directory for you